orbitmines/archive/projects/Project - Story & Lore.md

 ---
 ### Chapter []
-*Is there physical access possible to history?
-Or must*
+*Is there physical access to history?
+Or must we alway preserve*
 ***[], []***
 ***, 2055***